oyjy2004/RL-gym/README.md

-# gym_RL
+# RL-gym
-A project about Reinforcement Learning based on gym.
+A Reinforcement Learning project based on gym.

 Train CartPole and MountainCar mainly.